 In fact, eating more fruits, vegetables and low-fat dairy is linked to weight loss as well as weight maintenance, per a December 2011 review in the Journal of the Academy of Nutrition and Dietetics.

 When you make healthier choices in your diet, your weight will most likely be the first thing you notice dropping.
+There are many types of diets you could follow, but one of the best ones is the Mediterranean diet — it has been ranked number one by the U.S. News and World Report for four years in a row.

 The Mediterranean diet focuses on plant-based foods such as fruits, vegetables, whole grains, beans and nuts — all key components of weight loss and maintenance.